zonemaster/zonemaster-backend/docs/API.md

 ### API method: `job_status`

-Reports on the progress of a *test*.
+Reports on the progress of a *job*.

 Example request: